kristiano92/Bitcoin_wallets/README.md

 # Bitcoin_wallets
-Script to write grouped addresses as wallets to csv file
+Script reads csv file (hashes of transactions, addresses), groups addresses as wallets and writes results to csv file.